tm-a-t/TGPy/guide/docs/code_detection.md

 That's why TGPy automatically detects your messages with syntactically correct Python code and evaluates it.

-It turns out regular text messages aren't often identified as code.
+It turns out that regular text messages aren't often identified as code.
 TGPy ignores too simple expressions.

 Although, optional disabling of auto-detection might be added in the future.